What is Piccolo Coffee | (A Delicious Latte Drink!)

-Piccolo coffee also known as Piccolo Latte is an Australian specialty that has gained popularity in recent years.
+Piccolo coffee also known as Piccolo Latte is a small strong coffee drink made by adding a little amount of milk to a Ristretto shot.
+It is an Australian specialty that has gained popularity in recent years.
 The name “piccolo” means “small” in Italian, and this drink is the perfect option for coffee lovers who want a strong espresso flavor in a smaller serving size.

 Piccolo Coffee

-Milk type: Whole milk is a common choice for a Piccolo Latte, providing a creamy texture and rich flavor.
-However, you can also use skimmed, almond, or oat milk if you are cutting calories from your diet.
+Whole milk is the best choice for a Piccolo Latte, as it provides a creamy texture and rich flavor.
+However, you can also use soy, almond, or oat milk if you are cutting calories from your diet.

 Steamed milk